zbipel/Sales-Manager-Dashboard/README.md

 <br>

-This is a project based on a scenario in which I received a request from Sales Manager of a Superstore to create report based on his needs.
+This is a project based on scenario in which I received a request from Sales Manager of a Superstore to create report based on his needs.

 ### Data Source